-As the fastest-growing For Sale by Owner (FSBO) and For Rent by Owner (FRBO) real estate company, we’ve been able to collect and analyze the most important, and relevant, housing data for homeowners, buyers, and renters.
+As one of the fastest-growing real estate companies, we’ve been able to collect and analyze the most important and relevant, housing data for homeowners, buyers, and renters.
 These data points are to be used as an additional research tool for those currently in the home shopping bubble.
-The FRBO and FSBO market trends provided may highlight the growing shift towards By Owner real estate - the concept which saves those involved in a home sales transaction up to 6% in commission savings (10% if you’re in a rental transaction).
+The market trends provided may highlight the growing shift towards By Owner real estate - the concept which saves those involved in a home sales transaction up to 6% in commission savings (10% if you’re in a rental transaction).

 Our compiled data is meant to be interactive and dynamic for homeowners and homebuyers/renters to review and analyze, in hopes that it provides more information for their real estate journey.

-The number of listed properties represents the total number of FRBO and/or FSBO homes that were listed for sale or for rent in a given month.
+The number of listed properties represents the total number of homes that were listed on beycome for sale or for rent in a given month.
 This data gives homeowners an idea of the most competitive months for listing a home.
 It also gives homebuyers (renters) an idea during which months of the year might be best for negotiation (due to the amount of homes becoming available).

-The number of closed properties represents the number of FRBO and/or FSBO homes that successfully sold or rented in a given month.
+The number of closed properties represents the number of beycome homes that successfully sold or rented in a given month.
 This data gives homeowners, buyers, and renters an idea of the months where buyer/renters may have been more likely to close a deal.

 Average Property Listing Price by Month

 A property closing price is the final price at which a home seller (or landlord) and their respective buyer (or renter) settled on.
 These final prices do not reflect the total amount of closing costs that may be involved in a home transaction (ie. title costs, legal costs, etc); the closing price listed represents the final amount on the home’s price tag.
-A property’s final cost may be far below or above the home’s initial asking price, but is typically in adherence to similar properties in a particular area (regardless if they closed as FSBO, FRBO, or traditional).
+A property’s final cost may be far below or above the home’s initial asking price, but is typically in adherence to similar properties in a particular area.

-The FRBO / FSBO Listings by State are based off the total number of For Sale by Owner and For Rent by Owner properties that were listed on beycome.com.
+The Listings by State are based off the total number of properties that were listed on beycome.com